sanjibpaul59/Teebay/Part_4_documentation.md

 To startwith, I installed pipenv in my machine and then went by installing venv and django respectively.
 Created the django project by `django-admin startproject teebaydmin .` and inspected the files and folders to understand what's goin on.

+After that I created the `teebaykend` app by running `python manage.py startapp teebaykend` from the command line.
+Created data models in `models.py`, determined the relationship between the models.
+Django Rest Framework provides `serializers` which helps to convert the queryset and complex data types to native Python datatypes which can be rendered easily. `urls.py` files contains the urls for the backend app and in the `api.py` I created the viewsets.

+Used Proxy in `package.json` to avoid Cross origin policy and whitelisted `localhost:3000` in the `settings.py` to communicate with the fronend app.

+Created a new app named frontend in the root directory issuing `python manage.py startapp frontend` then `npx create-react-app` to implement the front-end application.

+### Challenges faced
+I misinterpreted the goal at the very first place when I saw the last line of the Instruction.
+Therefore I choose the harder approach.
+I would say, I went for excellence but I totally missed the basics.

+I went for Containerized application at the first place which made thing tougher.
+Eventually I followed the simple approach at the very last minute.

+The project is not complete, not even the preliminary features.
+There is some components for Sign In and Register and Listing out the Products, However, The major api's are ready.
+It needs time to be in a standard stage.

+There were some issues with `Semantic UI React` with webpack issues.
+I had to choose alternate options which cost me more time from very limited time.